karttur/basin_extract_docs/_posts/2020/2020-10-27-basin-delineate-02.markdown

 # Introduction

-Part 3 of the tutorial series on Basin delineation covers a custom written Python package, _basin_extract_.
-The outcome of the package is a vector map with distilled outlet point, and two shell scripts.
-One for GRASS to actually delineate all the preliminary basins, and one for GDAL to assemble all basins into one data source (polygon vector file).
-The scripts are then used in [part 4](../basin-delineate-04).
+Stage 2 of the tutorial series on Basin delineation is the central module.
+At its core it only requires a Digital Elevation Model (DEM) and produces a vector datasets with polygons representing basins.
+The processing, however, benefits greatly from preprocessing of the DEM as described in the three preceding posts on patching up the DEM.
+The first stage DEM adjustments removes some coastal situations that causes errors in the basin delineation in this stage.

+Further, the basins produced in this stage (stage 2) are only preliminary.
+They need to be cleaned up in order to correctly represent entire basins and only entire basins.
+And you need to do a manual inspections for some particular geographical situations geographical that can not be resolved automatically.

+This stage requires the custom written Python package, _basin_extract_.
+From this stage the package generates three shell scripts that each represent a step and muct be run in sequence.

+Bot the running of the scripts and the manual inspection and correction are covered in [stage 3](../basin-delineate-03).

 ## Prerequisites

 You must have setup GRASS 7 and imported a DEM as described in [Installation & Setup](../../basindelineatesetup) of this blog.
-And then you must have completed the GRASS watershed processing as outlined in [part 2](../basin-delineate-02).
+And then you must have completed the GRASS watershed processing as outlined in [part 1](../basin-delineate-01c).

 ### Python processing

-If you followed parts 1 (Installation & Setup) and 2 of this series, you should have candidate basin outlets available as vector point files in shape format.
+If you followed the Installation & Setup and part 1 of this series, you should have candidate basin outlets available as vector point files in shape format.
 You can use <span class='app'>QGIS</span> (or another GIS software) to inspect the data source.

-The aim of this part of the basin delineation is threefold:
+The aim of this stage of the basin delineation is threefold:

 1. to identify outlet points to include for generating preliminary basins,
 2. to retain only a single outlet point per separate mouth - including one point per mouth for rivers (basins) that have multiple mouths (like e.g. a river delta),
 3. to generate the GRASS command line code for basin delineation.

 For these tasks I have created a Python script called [basin_extractor](#) available through GitHub.
-This script will also be used in [part 5](../basin-delineate-05) to join basins that belong to the same river and remove all basins that do no fall completely within the map region (as their complete basins are not represented in the map).

 #### Default distillation method

 Having experimented with different alternatives for creating a set of preliminary basins, the most resilient method is to create a virtual DEM directing flow out of the basin mouths towards a single outlet point (raster cell).
 Upstream basin delineation is rather problem free, given that the DEM is correct.
-As pointed out in [part 2](../basin-delineate-02) it is the flow in wide channels and at outlets that cause problems.
+As pointed out in [part 1](../basin-delineate-01a) it is the flow in wide channels and at outlets that cause problems.
 In particular if the basins are to be used for estimating water balances of entire basins (i.e. at the basin outflows).

 The default method thus entails the following: